b2slab/padding_benchmark/README.md

 The project is almost entirely coded in Python 3.6.7.
 R version 3.4.4 has been used for building the explanatory linear models (notebooks 07 and 09).

+The findings of this analysis are explained in the following article: Lopez-del Rio, A., Martin, M., Perera-Lluna, A. et al. Effect of sequence padding on the performance of deep learning models in archaeal protein functional prediction.
+Sci Rep 10, 14634 (2020). https://doi.org/10.1038/s41598-020-71450-8.

 ## Structure
 - Functions are defined in the src/ folder (.py and .R files)
 - The workflow of the analysis is applied through Jupyter Notebooks in the notebooks/ folder.
 The files are preceded by a number that indicates the chronological order of their execution.